plone/documentation/docs/backend/behaviors.md

 This utility contains various information about the behavior, such as its name, title, interface, and (optional) factory and marker interface.

 The utility name is the name attribute of the behavior directive.
-Historically the full dotted name to the behavior interface is registered as name too, but usage is discouraged.
+Historically the full dotted name to the behavior interface is registered as its name, too, but this usage is discouraged.

 Behaviors are named adapters.
 They adapt an interface, for which they are registered and they provide another interface with new functionality such as attributes and methods.

-Dexterity types are transparently looking up behaviors registered for a type.
+Content types transparently look up the behaviors registered for a content type.
-If a behavior provides new attributes it is provided as an attribute of the adapted object.
+If a behavior provides new attributes, it is provided as an attribute of the adapted object.

 ```{seealso}
 The [README file of `plone.behavior`](https://github.com/plone/plone.behavior/blob/master/README.rst) explains the concepts and different ways to register a behavior in detail.